ale627/ale627.github.io/_posts/2017-09-14-finless-foods.markdown

 - As the fish is grown without a body of water, production can be geographically distributed.
 - Since no fish are harmed, Finless appeals to ethical vegans.

-An interesting question my housemate Ian asked is: can this fish be produced in a way that is less carbon intensive than normal?
+An interesting question my housemate Ian asked is: can this fish be produced in a way that is less carbon intensive than the usual process?

-When Zois and I picked Mike, Brian, and their co-worker had just wrapped up an initial tasting.
-"This is more than half of the company in the backseat, right now!" they joked as they piled in.
-Mike said that he was looking forward to "only" having to speak in front of 1000 people the following week.
+When Zois and I picked up Mike, Brian, and co-worker Jihyun, they had just wrapped up an initial tasting.
+"This is three quarters of the company in the backseat, right now!" they joked as they piled in.
+Mike was looking forward to "only" having to speak in front of 1000 people the following week.
 Easy, in comparison.

 Zois, Emily, Mike, and I went to Massive Attack together.
 It was a fun show, closing with "Teardrop".
 Afterwards, we took a peek at the IndieBio incubator which was right around the corner.

-The following morning, Mike mentioned that he had actually felt unstressed for the first time in months.
+In the morning, Mike mentioned that he had actually felt unstressed for the first time in months.
 Balance is important!
 (An hour later he was off to New York on a plane.)

 Here's the link to the "1000 people" talk mentioned above - [IndieBio SF Demo Day 5][ib].